For background on the artist and works, see below.

 In her book New Zealand Art – A Modern Perspective, Elva Bett described Binney as a pivotal artist ‘of unusual sensitivity and insight’, with clear light and sharp definition creating linear patterns to structure his compositions.
 That was in 1986.
 Although his paintings remained sought after through the 1980s and 1990s, there was a strong resurgence in collector interest in his final decade of work, including the finely crafted pencil drawings he favoured for their portability and the potential to work directly in the landscape.
 He is regarded among the top half dozen most collectible names in New Zealand art.

-The Diversion Gallery was principal agent for Don Binney in the six years before he passed away in 2012, and has a small number of works for sale.
-Others will be made available at the discretion of the Binney family.
+The Diversion Gallery was principal agent for Don Binney in the six years before he passed away in 2012, and represents the Estate – with a small number of works for sale.
+The exhibition in September-October 2018 of works from the Binney studio and family collection was released to initiate a project for a major book on Don Binney, ultimately resulting in Don Binney – Flight Path by Gregory O’Brien (AUP) in 2023.

-We also have copies of the beautiful volume Drawing the Waitakere Coast, (Random House) ($35) in which Don personally described his journeys both artistic and literally over those pathways on the coast west of Auckland, which were his best known artistic territory.
+We have copies of the beautiful volume Drawing the Waitakere Coast, (Random House) ($35) in which Don personally described in his own words, his journeys both artistic and literally over those pathways on the coast west of Auckland, which were his best known artistic territory.
 He created a suite of intimate drawings especially to illustrate the book, a non-selling show which toured regional public galleries from 2010 to 2012 and was shown in a tribute exhibition at his ‘alma mater’ Kings College in 2013.
-Some of these compositions he recreated, with variation, on heavy toothed watercolour paper, his preferred medium with pencil, to be available to collectors.

 In the last decade of his life and career, Don Binney increasingly used pencil, charcoal and colour pencil to capture the essence of landscape and birdlife with immediacy; occasionally working these up to the paintings for which he remains best known.
 He used colour pencil or pastel over heavy watercolour paper with deceptive simplicity, skimming over the tooth of the paper so the white of the paper conveyed the effect of light on water or foliage.